nstraus/Hyper-Spheres/README.md

 - [ ] ShakePosition/Stun on Hero/Enemy Collide
 - [ ] Stands with Spectators, celebrate on goal
 - [ ] Improve Enemy AI
+- [ ] Fix lagging in PixelCollision with Obstacles

 ## Final Submission Stuff (due Monday 3/12/18)
 - [ ] Short description of game